reunion-7-mod/.github/profile/README.md

   </picture>
 </p>

-We are small team dedicated to modding Windows 10 to look like Windows 7.
+We are a small team dedicated to modding Windows 10 to look like Windows 7.

 <a href="https://discord.gg/dXVHnz2My9">Discord</a> · <a href="https://reunion7.com">Website</a>